 Once you have your crêpes, this is a no-cook crêpe recipe that really just involves assembly.
 So you can make it exactly how you like.
 Prep your ingredients first: slice tomatoes (cherry tomatoes or regular-sized tomatoes are both fine) and a ball of fresh mozzarella.

 Then lay out your crêpe on a cutting board and smear it with a thin layer of pesto.
+You can buy your pesto or make your own with my Simple Lemon Basil Pesto recipe.
 Arrange the tomatoes and mozzarella slices one-by-one, overlapping each slightly.
 You’ll want to put them on one half of the crêpe.
 Then fold the empty half of the crêpe over the top.

 If you have cherry tomatoes and small mozzarella balls, you can arrange them near one edge of the crêpe and roll up when you are done.
 Fresh basil makes a lovely garnish.

 On their own, crêpes are not particularly healthy or unhealthy.
 They are typically made with eggs, flour, milk, and butter.
 In fact, the ingredients are almost the same as a traditional pancake, though pancakes use baking powder as a leavener and always include sugar.
 In France, savory crêpes are often made with buckwheat flour, which is high in fiber, protein, iron, and zinc, and significantly healthier than all-purpose flour.
 Sweet crêpes typically use all-purpose flour, and often include sugar in the crêpe batter—of course, if you do that, your crêpes will be higher in calories.
 If you're looking for a healthier alternative, check out my Gluten-Free Crêpes that feature both buckwheat flour and almond flour instead of all-purpose flour.